Last Updated: January 6, 2025

 When driving an automobile, there are the “rules of the road” that we have to learn, and of course, different manufacturers approach this idea of “safely and comfortably” in distinct ways.
 With today’s cars, there is a standard set of safety features, such as safety belts, airbags, antilock brakes, backup cameras, and traction control, but more and more automobiles are becoming distinctive in the way safety features, and other characteristics make, and models are designed and used.
 For instance, The Washington Post described Tesla as less of a traditional automobile and more of an iPhone on wheels.

-I was helping a group at Texas A&M University in Doha, Qatar, deploy a Project Server.
+I was helping a group at Texas A&M University in Doha, Qatar, deploy Project Server.
 When planning for the trip, I knew that Doha likely had the world's most concentrated per capita luxury cars.
 I envisioned taking a luxury car out to the desert, pointing the car in the direction of Saudia Arabia, and having a type of Top Gear experience.
-My customer said, “No, you can’t have a car.”
+However, my customer said, “No, you can’t have a car.”
 He explained that I would get killed in one of our roundabouts and that there was a learning curve related to using them; you can’t just go figure it out.
 In addition, he explained, “The roads have camera monitors.
 When you get to the airport to leave the country, there will be a list of traffic citations, and you will have to pay them, or you can’t leave.
 We have a driver for you.”

 One of the guys I was working with, I would guess he was in his late 20s, said, “Our visitors are lucky; we give them drivers.”
 He went on to tell the story of when he arrived from College Station.
-They gave him an apartment and a car, and the next day, he had to report to work.
+They gave him an apartment and a car; the next day, he had to report to work.
 “I have no idea how I got through the Jaidah roundabout,” he nervously laughed.

 If you drive a Mazda, perhaps you are familiar with Inba Ittai, an expression of the symbiotic relationship and bond developed over time by a horse and rider.
 “The horse and rider as one.”
 Mazda attempts to design cars to feel like a natural extension of your being, cars that are more than safe and comfortable, cars that are enjoyable to drive.
 Mazda claims their “human-centric design" philosophy is about making cars that adapt to the driver, not forcing the driver to adapt to their car.
-I was hiking the Speyside Way in Scotland and one afternoon; I called an Uber to take me from the trail to one of my favorite Scotch whisky distilleries for the afternoon.
+I was hiking the Speyside Way in Scotland, and one afternoon, I called an Uber to take me from the trail to one of my favorite Scotch whisky distilleries for the afternoon.
 The driver picked me up in her shiny new MazdaSpeed3 and told me how much she enjoyed driving the car.
 We spent the trip talking about those design features that create that feeling.

 You will have to decide if Microsoft Project is enjoyable to use like it is to drive certain cars, but for now, what scheduling rules do we need to know about in Microsoft Project?
+Knowing these rules thoroughly will increase the Inba Ittai between you and the software.

 Open the Scheduling Engine.mpp file.
 As shown in the figure below, a scheduling message appeared when you opened this file.
 If you did not get a scheduling message, turn on scheduling messages; they are a good thing to see.
 Scheduling messages is a Global setting turned on or off in Options (File / Options / Schedule / Schedule / Show scheduling messages).
 Exit the project and open it again, and you will see this scheduling message.